Fudan-iGEM/2024-wiki/src/human-practices.md

 </div>

-We explained our membrane-based hardware concept to Professor Cai, who pointed out that membranes are not suitable for large-scale industrial production and specific usage scenarios.
-After thorough research and discussions, we designed a bacterial membrane covering material based on specialized fibers.
+We initially planed a membrane-based hardware.
+Later, through research and discussions, we designed a bacterial membrane covering material based on specialized fibers.
 Bacteria can specifically adhere to this unique fiber, allowing for personalized applications of the fabric in various scenarios.
 This became the foundation of our hardware design.

 <br>